demisto/content-docs/docs/concepts/vscode-extension.md

 ## Extension Workflow

 The extension defines a slightly different workflow than Cortex XSOAR.
-With the plugin, you can work on your code (whether it is Python, Powershell or Javascript).
+With the plugin, you can work on your code (whether it is Python, PowerShell or JavaScript).
-It is uses the excellent [demisto-sdk](./demisto-sdk) python package.
+It utilizes the excellent [demisto-sdk](./demisto-sdk) python package.

 ## Prerequisites